C#/.NET code for Curl Send Cookies ExampleThis C#/.NET code snippet was generated automatically for the Curl Send Cookies example.

 How to set cookies for Curl?

-You can use the -b (or --cookie) command-line switch to pass cookies to Curl.
+To set cookies, you can use the -b (or --cookie) command-line switch to pass cookies to Curl.
 Below is an example of setting cookies for Curl:

 How to use Сookies with Libcurl?